hanleyweng/blog/knol/2014/semester1/dvis/_posts/2014-11-03-data-visualisation-animation-progress-documentation.md

 Unfortunately with this implementation the maximum kcore value is only 2.
 We're presently interested in networks with higher kcore numbers.

-A modified version with higher preferential probability constant was also generated that resulted in higher maximum kcore [[video]](https://www.youtube.com/watch?v=RyfisGn8_IE&feature=youtu.be).
+A modified version with higher preferential probability constant was also generated that resulted in higher maximum kcore [[12 video]](https://www.youtube.com/watch?v=RyfisGn8_IE&feature=youtu.be).

 ---

+## 13. Custom rendering of kshell.

+29th March 2014

+Starting to write a program to visualise temporal networks.

+Data Set: Generated Scale Free Network.

+Highlighting the maximum kcore (KShell) with halos (following the earlier prototype (3)).

+<iframe width="420" height="315" src="//www.youtube.com/embed/ugURtFdas7k?rel=0" frameborder="0" allowfullscreen></iframe>

+Or color nodes based on kshell.

+<iframe width="420" height="315" src="//www.youtube.com/embed/_hGUdnSb9JY?rel=0" frameborder="0" allowfullscreen></iframe>

 ---